Jix0u/Vision-Image-Processing/README.md

 #### Deep Learning Neural Networks used: CNN (Convolutional Neural Networks)
 #### Image Dataset used: MNIST Handwritten Digits Dataset (Modified National Institute of Standards and Technology)

+Stable-Lens: Image Captioning with CLIP and Stablelm Stable Lens is an image captioning model that leverages the power of CLIP and Stablelm.
+This model generates descriptive captions for images by combining visual features extracted using the CLIP encoder with Stablelm's text generation capabilities.

+How it Works
+CLIP Encoding: Stable Lens begins by utilizing the CLIP encoder to extract rich visual features from the input image.
+These features are represented as a CLIP embedding, capturing the essence of the image.

+Mapping Network (MLP): To bridge the gap between the CLIP embedding and Stablelm's text generation capabilities, a Multi-Layer Perceptron (MLP) serves as a mapping network.
+This MLP transforms the CLIP embedding into a vector within the Stablelm tokenizer's latent space.

+Stablelm for Captioning: The output from the mapping network becomes a prefix, which is then fed into Stablelm.
+Stablelm, a powerful language model, takes this prefix and generates a coherent and contextually relevant caption for the given image.

+Sample Generated Captions from COCO Images image
+References
+The idea of using a prefix for image captioning is inspired by the paper ClipCap: CLIP Prefix for Image Captioning.
+Usage
+To get started with Stable-Lens and reproduce the results, open the included Jupyter notebook (Stable-Lens-Image-Captioning.ipynb).

+Model Definition:
+Within the notebook, you'll find the architecture definition for both the CNN and SVM models:

+CNN Architecture: The Convolutional Neural Network (CNN) architecture begins by convolving input images with learnable filters, followed by pooling layers to reduce spatial dimensions.
+This hierarchical feature extraction process enables the network to discern patterns and representations directly from pixel values.

+SVM Definition: Support Vector Machines (SVM) operate by identifying the hyperplane that best separates different classes in the feature space.
+By mapping input data into a higher-dimensional feature space, SVM determines the optimal separating hyperplane that maximizes the margin between classes.

+Training and Evaluation:
+Training CNN involves backpropagation with gradient descent optimization algorithms like Adam or SGD, where the network adjusts its parameters based on minimizing a predefined loss function.

+Training SVM entails maximizing the margin between classes while minimizing classification errors through solving a convex optimization problem using techniques such as Sequential Minimal Optimization (SMO) or gradient descent.

+Evaluation Metrics:
+Both CNN and SVM models can be evaluated using standard metrics including accuracy, precision, recall, and F1-score, offering insights into their performance in correctly classifying MNIST digits.

+Deployment and Usage:
+Post-training, CNN and SVM models find utility in MNIST digit classification tasks, either integrated into production systems or for batch processing of image data.

+Code Examples and Resources:
+For implementation, tutorials, textbooks, and open-source libraries such as TensorFlow or scikit-learn offer invaluable resources.
+They often provide code examples, datasets, and pre-trained models to facilitate experimentation and implementation processes.
 [Full Report Here](Full%20Report%20MNIST%20Classification.pdf)

 # 1. SVM